cvsnehankita/spring-react-signup-jwt/README.md

 JWS (JSON Web Signature) for signing JWTs.
 JSE (JSON Web Encryption) for encrypting the JWTs, ensuring data confidentiality.

+### API Details
+1. SignUp: Allows users to register application by providing email, username and password.
+Passwords encrypted, before storing into database.
+2. SignIn: Users authentication, with their username and password, on success this api returned the JWT token.
+3. Users: Fetch all registered user details.
+4. Heath: To verify if application is up and running.

+Please check the ***Postman/Jwt_Backend_Api.postman_collection*** for api testing.

 ### Technologies Used
 Spring Boot (for backend)
 Maven (for Dependency management)